 Mike Laverick, Contributor,

 The failover to the secondary vCenter was successful, but it did take a long time to complete.
-This is because the first step taken by vCSHB is an attempt to stop the services on the active vCenter that has become orphaned from the network.
+This is because the step taken by vCSHB is an attempt to stop the services on the active vCenter that has become orphaned from the network.
 This time is quite long, as vCenter is configured with a lengthy timeout as it attempts to reconnect to its back-end SQL database.
 This "feature" is something I discovered whilst working with the Neverfail guys during the writing of this article.

 The database downtime timeout value is 30 retry attempts, with an interval of 60 seconds.
 That can mean up to a maximum of 30 minutes to wait for the vCenters services to eventually stop.
 Fortunately, it is possible to edit the configuration file on vCenter (vpxd.cfg) and decrease this value to be a more acceptable wait time in the context of using vCSHB.
 The vpxd.cfg file is held in the location of C:/Users/All Users/VMware/VMware VirtualCenter.
 This path is actually an alias to C:/ProgramData, which is a hidden folder in Windows.
-The two parameters that can be added to the vpxd.cfg file -- the first is called "maxDatabaseDowntime" and the second is called the "retryInterval," which can be added under the ODBC settings like so:
+The two parameters that can be added to the vpxd.cfg file -- the is called "maxDatabaseDowntime" and the second is called the "retryInterval," which can be added under the ODBC settings like so:

 I worked quite closely with Neverfail and VMware during the writing of this article, and I'm pleased to see that a KB article on this issue has been recently released.